-Wellhead protection areas Wellhead protection areas are zones around wells where land uses must be carefully planned to protect the long-term quality of the water supply.
+Wellhead protection areas are zones around wells where land uses must be carefully planned to protect the long term quality of the water supply.
 In these areas, it may be necessary to restrict or even prohibit certain land uses due to their potential to impact groundwater.
 These restrictions will be detailed in the Town of Caledon Official Plan and uses will be restricted through the Town of Caledon's Zoning By-law.

-Figure 13 of this Plan identifies Wellhead Protection Areas in Peel for the ORMCPA.
+2.11.41 Figure 13 of this Plan identifies Identify wellhead protection areas in Peel for the ORMCPA on Figure X3.

-Undertake studies and modelling to determine the location and the extent of wellhead protection areas wellhead protection areas for all existing and future municipal wells within the ORMCPA.
-If, in the future, new municipal well(s) are located within the ORMCPA, the location of the new municipal well(s) and the associated wellhead protection areas wellhead protection areas will be shown on a Figure to this Plan.
-Any changes or refinements to the wellhead protection areas wellhead protection areas identified in this Plan shall require an amendment to the Town of Caledon Official Plan that must be supported by groundwater studies prepared to the satisfaction of the Region and the relevant approval authority.
+2.11.42 Undertake studies and modelling to determine the location and the extent of wellhead protection areas for all existing and future municipal wells within the ORMCPA.
+If, in the future, new municipal well(s) are located within the ORMCPA, the location of the new municipal well(s) and the associated wellhead protection areas will be shown on a Figure to this Plan.
+Any changes or refinements to the wellhead protection areas identified in this Plan shall require an amendment to the Town of Caledon Official Plan that must be supported by ground_water studies prepared to the satisfaction of the Region and the relevant approval authority.

-Direct the Town of Caledon to prohibit or restrict, except in accordance with Section 6 (1) and Section 28 (3) of the ORMCP and subject to jurisdictional limitations, the storage (except by an individual for personal or family use) of petroleum fuels; petroleum solvents and chlorinated solvents; pesticides, herbicides and fungicides; construction equipment; inorganic fertilizers; road salt; contaminants listed in Schedule 3 (Severely Toxic Contaminants) to Regulation 347 of the Revised Regulations of Ontario, 1990; and the generation and storage of hazardous waste hazardous waste or liquid industrial waste liquid industrial waste within wellhead protection areas wellhead protection areas in the ORMCPA, corresponding to the 0-2, 2-10, and 10-25 years of time of travel time of travel zones.
+2.11.43 Direct the Town of Caledon to prohibit or restrict, except in accordance with Section 6 (1) and Section 28 (3) of the ORMCP and subject to jurisdictional limitations, the storage (except by an individual for personal or family use) of petroleum fuels; petroleum solvents and chlorinated solvents; pesticides, herbicides and fungicides; construction equipment; inorganic fertilizers; road salt; contaminants listed in Schedule 3 (Severely Toxic Contaminants) to Regulation 347 of the Revised Regulations of Ontario, 1990; and the generation and storage of hazardous waste or liquid industrial waste within wellhead protection areas in the ORMCPA, corresponding to the 0-2, 2-10, and 10-25 years of time of travel zones.

-Direct the Town of Caledon to prohibit, except in accordance with Section 6(1) and Section 28(3) of the ORMCP and subject to jurisdictional limitations, the establishment of new storage of animal manure, animal agriculture animal agriculture, and the storage of agricultural equipment, which commences after November 15, 2001, in the 0-2 time of travel time of travel zone within every wellhead protection area wellhead protection area in the ORMCPA, in accordance with except as permitted by the ORMCP.
-The prohibition of agricultural uses does not apply to agricultural land if the owner or operator complies with the standards established under the Nutrient Management Act, 2002, and any applicable requirement under the Clean Water Act, 2006.
+2.11.44 Direct the Town of Caledon to prohibit, subject to jurisdictional limitations, the establishment of new storage of animal manure, animal agriculture, and the storage of agricultural equipment, which commences after November 15, 2001, in the 0-2 time of travel zone within every wellhead protection area in the ORMCPA, except as permitted by the ORMCP.
+Direct the Town of Caledon to prohibit, except in accordance with Section 6(1) and Section 28(3) of the ORMCP and subject to jurisdictional limitations, the establishment of new storage of animal manure, animal agriculture, and the storage of agricultural equipment, which commences after November 15, 2001, in the 0-2 time of travel zone within every wellhead protection area in the ORMCPA, in accordance with the ORMCP.
+The prohibition of agricultural uses does not apply to agricultural land if the owner or operator complies with the standards established under the Nutrient Management Act, and any applicable requirement under the Clean Water Act.

-Investigate the need and potential for undertaking risk management and contingency planning within the ORMCPA.
-This includes spills response, contaminant recovery and aquifer rehabilitation plans where land uses involving the storage of potential contaminants currently existing in identify wellhead protection areas wellhead protection areas within the ORMCPA.
+2.11.45 Investigate the need and potential for undertaking risk management and contingency planning within the ORMCPA.
+This includes spills response, contaminant recovery and aquifer rehabilitation plans where land uses involving the storage of potential contaminants currently existing in identify wellhead protection areas within the ORMCPA.
 Develop appropriate implementation tools, jointly with the Town of Caledon, interested agencies and other community stakeholders, as appropriate.